 For instance, the United States, believing that China is undervaluing its currency to make exports cheaper, imposed a tariff on certain goods imported from the country.
 President Trump initiated a restricted set of tariffs in 2018 and has since expanded the scope to encompass anything China exports—including clothing—effective September 2019.

-In other cases, a government may only be seeking to protect a single strategic industry.
-For example, many countries imposed tariffs on Chinese photovoltaic solar panels after the country began dumping them into the global market following a slowdown in demand and over supply.
+In other cases, a government may only seek to protect a single strategic industry.
+In 2012, many countries imposed tariffs on Chinese photovoltaic solar panels after the country began dumping them into the global market to handle an oversupply due to a slowdown in demand.
 The goal was to protect their own domestic solar operations and ensure energy security in the future.

 Types of Protectionism